brain-modelling-group/BMG/content/authors/sanzleon/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-#bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Currently my research interests include large-scale brain modelling across the lifespan & development of open-source scientific software in Python and Matlab.

-interests: []
+interests:
-#- Artificial Intelligence
-#- Computational Linguistics
-#- Information Retrieval
+- Computational brain modelling using neural masses and neural fields
+- Spatiotemporal analysis of brain dynamics

 education:
 #  courses: